 Even better, the cars on display are worth the price of admission on their own.

-So, if you are traveling through the Susquehanna Region or are in Pottsville for a tour of the Yuengling Brewery, take a few minutes to also check out the fantastic Jerry’s Classic Cars and Collectables Museum.
+So, if you are travelling through the Susquehanna Region or are in Pottsville for a tour of the Yuengling Brewery, take a few minutes to also check out the fantastic Jerry’s Classic Cars and Collectables Museum.

 Jerry’s Classic Cars and Collectables